Wild Side of the Noque Snow Bike Race

-Featuring a 24k Snow bike race from the 510 Plum Creek trail head (start of the 24K Noque on Saturday.)
-The 24k race will head down to Forestville and all the way to the Dome for the finish.
-The 12K Snowbike will start at the Forestville trail head.
-Parking will be available and a shuttle will be provided to bring you back to your vehicle after the race at both start locations.
+Featuring a 20k Snow bike race from the 510 Plum Creek trail head (start of the 24K Noque on Saturday.)
+The 20k race will head down to Forestville and be looped around the Forestville trail system to end at the Forestville Trailhead.
+Parking will be available and a shuttle will be provided to bring you back to your vehicle after the race .
 HELMETS REQUIRED.

-Aid Stations for the 24k race will be at Forestville and at the finish.
+Aid Station for the 20k race will be at Forestville..
 There will be a drop point at Forestville for riders as well.

 Due to ski race prep no snow bikes are allowed on the course except for scheduled races.